So, you want to give gambling a go next time you’re in Las Vegas?

 - The Banker’s Bet

 - The Player’s Bet

 Each side will put their set of cards down and add them up.
 The grand total of the sum of the cards equals the number of points that side has.
 The side with the total number of points closest to 9 wins.
 And the players who bet on the winning side also win!

 We will go over the specific rules about what beats what for both the Player and Banker.
-If you find them a bit confusing, it is okay, since you don’t need to know them in order to play.
-It is similar to horse race betting, in that you don’t need to understand the rules a jockey must follow in order to place a bet.
+If you find them a bit confusing, it is okay, since you don’t need to know them in order to play!
+It is similar to horse track betting, in that you don’t need to understand the complex rules a jockey must follow in order to place a bet.

 The Baccarat Table: